mantidproject/mantid/docs/source/algorithms/ConvertToDetectorFaceMD-v1.rst

 bin.
 Zero bins are not converted to events (saving memory).

-Once created, the :ref:`MDEventWorkspace <MDWorkspace>` can be viewed in the `SliceViewer <http://www.mantidproject.org/SliceViewer>`_.
+Once created, the :ref:`MDEventWorkspace <MDWorkspace>` can be viewed in the :ref:`sliceviewer`.
 It can also be rebinned with different parameters using :ref:`algm-BinMD`.
 This allows you to view the data in detector-space.
 For example, you might use this feature to look at your detector's sensitivity as a function of position, as well